 Given Datatype

-For this input datatype, you'll have to give the unique identifier of the filter alert and name of the related view, and the label you want to remove from the filter alert.
-The table below describes this:
+For this input datatype, you'll have to give the unique identifier of the filter alert, the name of the repository or view, and the label you want to remove from the filter alert.
+Click on the Show Query link under the Syntax section above for an example of how to get the filter alert identifiers.

 Table: RemoveFilterAlertLabel